Factor II deficiency

 Hypoprothrombinemia; Prothrombin deficiency

-When you bleed, the body launches a series of reactions that help the blood clot.
-This is called the coagulation cascade.
-The process involves special proteins called coagulation or clotting factors.
-When one or more of these clotting factors are missing, there is usually a higher chance of bleeding.
+When you bleed, a series of reactions take place in the body that helps blood clots form.
+This process is called the coagulation cascade.
+It involves special proteins called coagulation, or clotting, factors.
+You may have a higher chance of excess bleeding if one or more of these factors are missing or are not functioning like they should.

-- Abnormal bleeding after delivery
+- Abnormal bleeding after childbirth

-- Abnormal menstrual bleeding
+- Heavy menstrual bleeding

 - Bleeding after surgery